mrkeuz/vlcsync/README.md

 VLC Sync
 ========

 Utility for synchronize multiple instances of VLC.
-Supports seek, play and pause.
+Supports seek, play and pause/stop, playlist and volume sync.

 #### Motivation